ikoncept/fabriq/README.md

 This mixin contains an event listener for the event above (`model-refresh`) and informs the parent component to fetch new data.

+### Updating ♻️
+You can publish new front end assets with the `php artisan fabriq:update` command.
+This command will publish new front end assets and run migrations.

 ### Done? 🎉
 That should be it, serve the app and login at `/login`